Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 Code Analysis Speed:

-- Opus 4.1 - Latest superior complex reasoning with enhanced coding
+- Opus 4.1 - Latest superior complex reasoning (general capability)

-- Sonnet 3.5 - Good value for capability
+- Sonnet 4.5 - Good value for full capability

-- Sonnet 4 - Best performance per dollar
+- Sonnet 4.5 - Best performance per dollar for coding

 Switching Models in Claude Code